 - Defendant was not acting in self-defense in the defense of another.

-PC 273.5(a) is ordinarily punishable with an imposition of probation and jail sentence.
-The length of the jail sentence or terms of punishment largely depend on the level of injury the alleged victim received.
-If the purported victim suffered great bodily injury because of the incident, additional sentencing enhancements will apply.
+PC 273.5(a) is usually punishable with probation and/or jail sentence.
+The length of the jail sentence or terms of punishment largely depends on the level of injury the alleged victim received.
+If the purported victim suffered great bodily injury, additional sentencing enhancements will apply.

 As noted above, a person may be convicted of this offense as a misdemeanor or felony.
 A misdemeanor carries up to one (1) year in the county jail whereas a felony carries up to four (4) years in state prison.
 A conviction also carries a fine amount of up to $6,000.

-- Life-time ban on owing or possessing a firearm
+- Lifetime ban on owning or possessing a firearm

-- Imposition of a protective order barring all contact with the alleged victim
+- The imposition of a protective order barring all contact with the alleged victim

 Defending Corporal Injury Charges

-- Self-Defense: Someone acts in self-defense, or defense of another, if they reasonably believe harm was imminent.
+Someone acts in self-defense, or defense of another if they reasonably believe harm was imminent.
 Self-defense is a common defense against domestic battery charges because it normally involves an aggressive or heated encounter with the purported victim.

-- False Accusations: False accusation are far too common among spouses or persons within a dating relationship.
-In most instance, accusers attempt to utilize the system against the defendant to obtain a successful result in child custody disputes, business deals, alimony, or for revenge after an affair or caught cheating.
+False accusations are far too common among spouses or persons within a dating relationship.
+In most instances, accusers attempt to utilize the system against the defendant to obtain a successful result in child custody disputes, business deals, alimony, or for revenge after an affair or caught cheating.